Dr Adriaan van Klinken

 At Leeds I currently serve as Director of the Centre for Religion and Public Life as well as of the Leeds University Centre for African Studies.
 Nationwide, I serve as a member of the Peer Review College of the Arts & Humanities Research Council.
 Internationally I am actively involved in the American Academy of Religion (AAR), where I am currently co-chair of the African Religions Group, and in the African Association for the Study of Religions (AASR).
 Furthermore, I serve as co-editor of the journal Religion and Gender and as member of the editorial boards of the journal Religion, the Journal of Africana Religions, the African Journal of Gender and Religion, and of Reading Religion.

 Please do check out my latest book, Kenyan, Christian, Queer: Religion, LGBT Activism, and Arts of Resistance in Africa (Penn State University Press, 2019).
+Read the Q&As I did about the book with Black Gay Blog, Kenyan news platform Tuko, Religion in Public, and with Penn State University Press.

 - Director, Centre of Religion and Public Life